mouldimus/notes/HTML_Concepts.md

 ```http
 ?firstName=Harry&lastName=Potter
 ```
-Let’s take a look at how this is used.
+Let's take a look at how this is used.

-Say there is a program out on our web server that can retrieve the data for a particular student if it is given a valid student ID – a unique identifier for the student.
-The program is called “get_student”.
+Say there is a program out on our web server that can retrieve the data for a particular student if it is given a valid student ID - a unique identifier for the student.
+The program is called "get_student".

 We have given the user a web page that lists out all the students in the school.
-Next to each student name is a link that says “Details”.
+Next to each student name is a link that says "Details".
 The URL might look like this:

 ```html
 <a href="http://www.exampleschool.com/adminportal/get_student?studentId=23">Details</a>
 ```

-The actual HTTP request generated by clicking on the “Details” hyperlink would look something like this:
+The actual HTTP request generated by clicking on the "Details" hyperlink would look something like this:

 ```http
 GET /adminportal/get_student?studentId=23
 Host: www.exampleschool.com
 Accept-Language: en-us
 ```
-Let’s break down the first line of this HTTP message (the remaining lines are identical to what we saw in the earlier example):
+Let's break down the first line of this HTTP message (the remaining lines are identical to what we saw in the earlier example):

-The first section is the “Start Line”, which is used to describe the message.
-In this case, the resource to which the GET method will be applied is the program called “get_student”.
+The first section is the "Start Line", which is used to describe the message.
+In this case, the resource to which the GET method will be applied is the program called "get_student".
 The query string contains the key/value pair that will be given to that program.

 ## HTTP Message
 [Jump Back](#http-messages)

 So what happens when this HTTP message is received by the web server for www.exampleschool.com?

-1. The actual computer program we associated with the web site “exampleschool.com” should be running.
+1. The actual computer program we associated with the web site "exampleschool.com" should be running.
 IIS is hooked into this program, and can direct requests to specific parts of the program as directed.
-2. In this case, IIS will direct the request to the part of the program called “get_student”.
+2. In this case, IIS will direct the request to the part of the program called "get_student".
 3. IIS will receive any text or other resources produced by that program and set it aside for eventual delivery back to the client.
 4. Then it will apply the HTTP verb "GET" to that resource.
 That just means it will send the resource back in an HTTP response message.
-The resource will be included in the “body” part of the response.
+The resource will be included in the "body" part of the response.

 That response might look something like this:
 ```http